antpas/opendata/political_leaning/README.md

    - **DEMOCRAT** - is a user on a list having 'democrat', 'democratic party', or 'democrats' in it's title
    - **REPUBLICAN** - is a user on a list having 'republican', 'republican party', or'republicans' in it's title

 This list includes 27,130 users, with roughly equal number of **Democrat** and **Republican** users.
-The list file contains Twitter usernames and the political leaning for these user.
+The list file contains the Twitter username and the political leaning for each user.
 The tab-separated file can be downloaded [here](https://github.com/klout/opendata/blob/master/political_leaning/twitter_users_by_political_leaning.tsv).

 The tweets of these users sampled over a period of 3 months between Oct 12th 2015 and Jan 12th 2016 is used for our experiments.